muratk5n/thirdwave/en/README.md

 ---

-My assumption was since 2014 UKR had been loading for bear (no pun intende), have all aspects of a possible war covered, with NATO's help.
+My assumption was since 2014 UKR had been loading for bear (no pun intended), have all aspects of a possible war covered, with NATO's help.
 Then found out abt the air/sea shortcomings, it became clear this cld turn into another Aleppo, Grozny.